Nick Fury vs. S.H.I.E.L.D.: Plot

-The series is about a rogue LMD (Life Model Decoy) who is after Nick Fury's infinity formula so the LMD decides to infiltrate S.H.I.E.L.D.
-The spy network has become corrupt and Fury's has to go underground to fight it.
+The series is about a rogue LMD (Life Model Decoy) who is after Nick Fury's infinity formula, so the LMD decides to infiltrate S.H.I.E.L.D.
+The spy network has become corrupt and Fury has to go underground to fight it.

 Reception

-Marc Buxton of Den of Geek expressed that Nick Fury vs. S.H.I.E.L.D. stands as one of the finest S.H.I.E.L.D. stories ever written and that it features the finest writing of future Marvel editor-in-chief Bob Harras’ career.
+Marc Buxton of Den of Geek expressed that Nick Fury vs. S.H.I.E.L.D. stands as one of the finest S.H.I.E.L.D. stories ever written and that it features the finest writing of future Marvel editor-in-chief Bob Harras's career.
 Lesley Goldberg of The Hollywood Reporter stated that the series is a great Nick Fury story.
 Supermegamonkey.net stated that the series creator Bob Harras built a nice conspiracy thriller with the story, with elements from James Bond by way of Jim Steranko and that the art by Neary and DeMulder is straightforward and good.